Graduate Teaching Assistantship (GTA) Positions

 The Stavros Family fund was created by Nick and Fiona Stavros and provides support to CSU biology students studying native plants.

-Criteria: One half of the funds are for CSU Biology Graduate students studying native plants to participate in international conferences, held outside or inside of the United States, to present research successfully accepted by the conference and approved by the Biology Standing Awards Committee.
-The other half of funds are to be used as seed money for CSU Biology graduate students also studying native plants to support research for proposal efforts.
+Criteria: Recipient(s) will be a graduate student studying plants that grow within ecosystems that are native to Colorado.
+Students must be full or part-time.
+Students may use the funds to participate in international conferences, held outside or inside of the United States, to present research successfully accepted by the conference and approved by the Biology Standing Awards Committee.
+Students may also use the funds as seed money to support research for proposal efforts.

 Awards: Two graduate students.